Leigh Taylor - MBACP - Anxiety & Loneliness Counsellor

 £45.00 per hour.

-I have worked with all kinds of abuse over the last few years and my approach is to work with you so that you start to feel more in control of your thoughts, feelings and emotions.
+I have worked with all forms of abuse over the last few years and my approach is to work with you so that you start to feel more in control of your thoughts, feelings and emotions.

 I also am passionate around my work in building self-esteem and confidence by reducing the anxiety that stops us from achieving small goals that can lead to the bigger goals in life.